Lightstreamer/helm-charts/DEPLOYMENT.md

          keystoreRef: serverKeyStore
    ```

 If client certificate verification is required, create a truststore the same way and reference it via `truststoreRef` in the `sslConfig`.
-See the [`servers.defaultServer.sslConfig`](charts/lightstreamer/values.yaml#L895) section of `values.yaml` for full details on available TLS options.
+See the [`servers.defaultServer.sslConfig`](charts/lightstreamer/values.yaml#L898) section of `values.yaml` for full details on available TLS options.

 ### Keystores

-The [`keystores`](charts/lightstreamer/values.yaml#L1104) section defines named credential bundles referenced by any TLS/SSL-related setting across the chart — server socket TLS, Proxy Adapter TLS, and JMX connector TLS.
+The [`keystores`](charts/lightstreamer/values.yaml#L1108) section defines named credential bundles referenced by any TLS/SSL-related setting across the chart — server socket TLS, Proxy Adapter TLS, JMX connector TLS, and Kafka Connector TLS.
 Define each keystore once and reference it by name wherever a `keystoreRef` or `truststoreRef` is required.

 #### Creating a keystore